 3. Healing ointment.
 We all know that at least once in their lifetime, babies are going to get a diaper rash, it’s like a rite of passage.
 But let me tell you something: My baby has only had a diaper rash once in his 18 months of life.
 I freaked out when he got his first diaper rash.
 I called the pediatrician and he told me that using a healing ointment like Aquaphor or Desitin will reduce the rash and clear it totally from my baby’s bum.
 I used Desitin and the old remedy of powdering plenty of corn starch in his bum and it was clear 3 hours later.
 Since that day I can’t stop using my healing ointment.
 For stronger diaper rash use Desitin and the corn starch.
 To prevent diaper rash, use Aquaphor.

-Sometimes I use it to clean his face and hands, or the palms of his feet, since my baby loves to go bare foot around the house and he gets the palms of his feet dirty.
-It’s great to keep babies clean, specially if for any reason you didn’t or wanted to give him a bath -specially on those cold winter days- you wipe his body with a moist cotton ball and you are all set.
+Sometimes I use it to clean his face and hands, or the palms of his feet, since my baby loves to go bare foot around the house and he gets the palms of his feet dirty from the carpet dust.
+It’s great to keep babies clean, specially if for any reason you didn’t gave a bath because of the cold weather.

-What other products do you consider basic for your changing table?
+Now tell me, in your experience what other products do you consider basic for your changing table?
 Is there any other item that you would add to this list?
 Share them in the comments below to the best use of the rest of us newbie moms.